stock2shop/connector/readme.md

 cp -r $S2S_PATH/connector/www/v1/stock2shop/dal/channels/boilerplate $S2S_PATH/connector/www/v1/stock2shop/dal/channels/$S2S_CHANNEL_NAME
 ```

-Substitute 'boilerplate' in the namespace for the following PHP classes in the `S2S_CHANNEL_NAME` directory with your `S2S_CHANNEL_NAME`:
+Substitute 'boilerplate' in the namespace for the following PHP classes in the `S2S_CHANNEL_NAME` directory with
+your `S2S_CHANNEL_NAME`:

 ```bash
 sed -i "s/boilerplate/${S2S_CHANNEL_NAME}/g" $S2S_PATH/connector/www/v1/stock2shop/dal/channels/$S2S_CHANNEL_NAME/Creator.php
 sed -i "s/boilerplate/${S2S_CHANNEL_NAME}/g" $S2S_PATH/connector/www/v1/stock2shop/dal/channels/$S2S_CHANNEL_NAME/Products.php
 ```

-### Run rests Again
+### Run tests again

 ```bash
 cd $S2S_PATH/connector/tests
 export=S2S_CHANNEL_NAME=your_channel_name && ./phpunit-4.8.phar ./
 ```

 You will notice that the tests for your channel now fail.
-You can now start by editing the `Products.php` class with your integration and make the tests pass.
+You can now start by editing the `Products.php` class with
+your integration and make the tests pass.

 ## Tests

 An end-to-end test is included.
 Do not modify this.
 Tests use [phpunit](https://devdocs.io/phpunit~8/).
-PHAR
+PHAR executables
-executables have been included for version 8.0.0 and 4.8.
+have been included for version 8.0.0 and 4.8.

 A test report is printed to the command-line if you set the `S2S_TEST_DEBUG` environment variable to 'true':